exlskills/course-sql-introduction/00_SQL/03_Relational Databases/04_Creating Tables/index.md

  "column3" "data type");
 ```

-Format of create table if you were to use optional constraints:
+This would be the format of create table command if you were to use optional constraints:

 ```
 create table "tablename"